Part One of Two-Part Series

 The next challenge is setting priorities – figuring out how far to go with process improvement.
 No company can change all of its processes at once and mid-sized companies, because of their limited resource capacity, need to be laser-focused on those that will generate the most value.

 After you know your priorities, how do you ensure you can execute them?
-We will cover these topics in Part II.
+We cover these topics in Part II.

 ABOUT THE AUTHOR